originphp/framework/origin/docs/models/entities.md

 ```

-From within the controller you will want to create entity from request data, you do this by accessing the model methods `newEntity` and `patchEntity`;
+From within the controller you will want to create entity from request data, you do this by accessing the model methods `newEntity` and `patchEntity`.
+Arrays of data passed through these methods go through a marshalling process -  date, datetime and number fields will be parsed according to user locale.

 ````php
   $user = $this->User->newEntity($this->request->data);
 ````

-You can also just get a blank entity for the model by not passing an array when calling `newEntity`;
+To get a blank entity for a model do this:

 ````php
   $user = $this->User->newEntity();